Does renters insurance cover storm damage?

-Read your policy to talk to a local agent to learn what storm-related coverages your renters insurance includes.
+Read your policy and talk with your insurer to learn what storm-related coverages your renters insurance includes.
 Remember, terms and coverage limits will apply to each type of protection in your policy.

 What storm damage is not covered by renters insurance?

 Your renters insurance policy states what types of perils it does not cover.
-According to the Insurance Information Institute, renters insurance typically does not cover:
+According to the Insurance Information Institute (III), renters insurance typically does not cover:

-Earth movement is generally also excluded from renters insurance coverage.
-So if your belongings are damaged by an event such as an earthquake, landslide or volcanic eruption, renters insurance probably won't help pay to replace them.
+Earth movement and mudslides are generally also excluded from renters insurance coverage.
+So, if your belongings are damaged by an event such as an earthquake, landslide or volcanic eruption, renters insurance probably won't help pay to replace them.

-Your agent can help answer questions about your coverage and inform you about separate policies that may offer protection in scenarios not covered by a standard renters insurance policy.
+Your insurer can help answer questions about your coverage and inform you about separate policies that may offer protection in scenarios not covered by a standard renters insurance policy.